ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 **Functions:**
 - Buys BD crops ONLY - will not accept any other items
 - Trading prices affected by market level
-- Each collector specializes in specific BD crop types
 - Primary source for converting BD crops into server currency

 ### Seasonal Trader